House votes to avert rail strike, provide workers paid sick leave

 Democrats believed that a modified deal wouldn’t win enough GOP support to reach 60 votes in the Senate.
 Amid the September strike threat, Senate Republicans sought to push through a contract that included fewer labor priorities than the Biden-negotiated proposal.

-Democrats changed course after momentum for paid sick leave gained traction among lawmakers, including Sen. Marco Rubio (Fla.) and a handful of other Senate Republicans.
+Democrats changed course after momentum for paid sick leave gained traction among lawmakers, including Sen. Marco Rubio (R-Fla.) and a handful of other Senate Republicans.

 Eight of the 12 rail unions have already ratified contracts with railroads, while the two largest unions were split on the Biden-led deal.
 Workers at the Brotherhood of Locomotive Engineers and Trainmen voted to ratify it, while train and engine workers at SMART-TD narrowly voted it down.